ncsa/Delta_doc/docs/source/prog_env/index.rst

 Install the Jupyter extension for Visual Studio, if you have not already done so.

 Complete the first step from the Delta user guide where you srun a jupyter-notebook on a compute node.

-Make note of and copy the first URL after the job is running.
-That is the URI you will provide to Visual Studio's "Connect to a Remote Jupyter Server" after clicking the Kernels button.
+Make note of and copy the first URL after the job is running, that is the URI you will provide to Visual Studio's "Connect to a Remote Jupyter Server" after clicking the Kernels button.

 You may also need to select the remote jupyter kernel under the kernels in VScode.

 ..  image:: ../aux_pages/images/visual_studio/03_jupyter_url.png